pekrau/adhoc/docs/API_tutorial.md

 and the output format.
 We encode the data into JSON and send this as the body of the request.

-In the [Python code](../static/tut4.py) below the task is created by the POST request.
+In the Python script [tut4.py](../static/tut4.py) the task is created by the POST request.
 Its URL is defined by the UUID given to the task on creation.

 We then loop to check what the status of the task is, polling every second.